Monday, March 15, 2010

 Library

-Here’s a new addition to my virtual library.
-It’s a nice 16 page pamphlet published by Dryad Handicrafts back in the fifties I think.
-Written by Douglas Bliss it serves as a good overview of the wood-engraving process.
+This is a nice 16 page pamphlet published by Dryad Handicrafts back in the fifties I think.
+Written by Douglas Bliss it serves as a good introductory overview of the wood-engraving process.
+There are some lovely illustrations.

 1. Penny says: